TuringKi/chibicc-riscv64/README.md

-A toy c compiler on RISC-V.
+chibicc-riscv64 is a toy c compiler on RISC-V.